Noel Slevin

 Noel Slevin is an Irish journalist and columnist working in Letterkenny, County Donegal.
-He currently writes "Slevin on Sunday" for local newspaper Donegal on Sunday as well as contributing to the Donegal Democrat.
+He currently writes "Slevin on Sunday" for the local newspaper Donegal on Sunday as well as contributing to the Donegal Democrat.
 He has also contributed to news reports for national radio and television broadcaster Raidió Teilifís Éireann (RTÉ).

 He contributed some of his jokes to the book "Die Laughing" by George Korankye.